oumarkme/TSDFGS/README.md

 install.packages("TSDFGS")
 ```

-- All functions were developed under r version 4.2.0 and tested in both version 3.6.3 and 4.1.1.
-However, we recommend you to use this package with R version > 3.6.3.
+- All functions were developed under r version 4.2.0 and tested in versions 3.6.3 and 4.1.1.
+However, we recommend you use this package with R version > 3.6.3.
 - Rcpp and RcppEigen were used in the package.
 In addition, the core C++ scripts were published on GitHub for those who want a better performance.